-As map rotation is new in Map Viewer Beta, so is label rotation.
+As map rotation is new in Map Viewer, so is label rotation.
 In an ever-growing, mobile-based world, responsiveness to every pinch and pan of the map is even more important.
-Map Viewer Beta has your back no matter which way your world turns.
+Map Viewer has your back no matter which way your world turns.

 Another feature many of you have requested is the ability to reposition labels.
 We’ve introduced a horizontal offset (x) and a vertical offset (y).
 You can use the up and down arrows or simply type in a positive or negative value.
 This ensures that your labels are exactly where you want them to be.